-- our ability to effectively execute our business strategy; - · our ability to manage our expansion, growth and operating expenses; - · our ability to evaluate and measure our business, prospects and performance metrics; - · our ability to compete and succeed in a highly competitive and evolving industry; - · our ability to respond and adapt to changes in technology and customer behavior; - · our ability to protect our intellectual property and to develop, maintain and enhance a strong brand; - We have incurred significant losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future; - Even if this offering is successful, we will require substantial additional funding to finance our operations and complete development to seek FDA approval for AL001 and AL002 before commercialization.
-If we are unable to raise this funding when needed, we may be forced to delay, reduce or eliminate our product development programs or other operations; - We rely on licenses from a third party regarding our rights and development of AL001 and AL002.
-Failure to meet the terms of our licensing agreements could jeopardize our development process; - Our development of AL001 and AL002 may never lead to a marketable product;

-- Although we may pursue an expedited regulatory approval pathway for AL001 and AL002, these product candidates may not qualify for expedited development, or if they do qualify for expedited development, it may not actually lead to a faster development or regulatory review or approval process; and - Our approach to targeting beta-amyloid plaque via AL002 is based on a novel therapeutic approach, which exposes us to unforeseen risks.
+- · our ability to effectively execute our business strategy; - our ability to manage our expansion, growth and operating expenses; - · our ability to evaluate and measure our business, prospects and performance metrics; - · our ability to compete and succeed in a highly competitive and evolving industry; - · our ability to respond and adapt to changes in technology and customer behavior; and - our ability to protect our intellectual property and to develop, maintain and enhance a strong brand; and, in particular. - our significant losses since inception and anticipation that we will continue to incur significant losses for the foreseeable future: - our need for substantial additional funding to finance our operations and complete development to seek FDA approval for AL001 and AL002 before commercialization; - our reliance on licenses from a third party regarding our rights and development of AL001 and AL002; - · our development of AL001 and AL002 never leading to a marketable product; - our product candidates not qualifying for expedited development, or if they do, not actually leading to a faster development or regulatory review or approval process; and - · our approach to targeting beta-amyloid plaque via AL002 being based on a novel therapeutic approach.